Editor’s Note: This is the first of a two-part blog series. Read the second blog here.

 Again, by using targeted communication and educational tools, hospitals can facilitate discussions with patients and families to ensure they know the next steps.
 Taking time to have patients and families demonstrate medication administration or other self-administered treatments can confirm that all parties understand how to sustain treatment over time.

-Making the Time As a career-long practicing nurse, I understand that time and resources are limited at hospitals.
+As a career-long practicing nurse, I understand that time and resources are limited at hospitals.
 So taking the time to educate patients and families about the care plan is challenging.

 And stay tuned for my blog next week for the last two steps to maintain patient engagement after discharge.